Take Different Perspectives On Your Process¶

 Usually, the first process view – and the resulting import configuration – follows from the general process understanding and your task at hand.

 However, many process mining newcomers are not yet aware that one of the strengths of process mining is that you can rapidly and flexibly take different perspectives on your process.
-The parameters of Case ID, Activity name, and Timestamp function as a lens with which you can adjust to view your process from different angles.
+The parameters of Case ID, Activity name, and Timestamp function as a lens that you can adjust to view your process from different angles.

 Focus on Another Activity¶